hejsekvojtech/hackintosh/README.md

 4) On your desktop you will see two new files, _com.apple.SystemProfiler.plist_ and _Processors.strings_.
 Open _com.apple.SystemProfiler.plist_ with BBEdit
 5) Just replace the default product name that is wrapped in the `<string>` tag with your own and save
 6) Now open _Processors.strings_ with BBEdit
-7) Search for the CPU model that the `About This Mac` window is showing, and modify the one that is wrapped in the `<string>` tag to the real one
+7) Search for the CPU model shown in the 'About This Mac' window, and modify the one that is wrapped in the `<string>` tag to the real one
 8) Save and exit
 9) Open Terminal and copy modified files back to their proper paths